 FYI for those asking: Microsoft eliminated fees for Title Updates on Xbox 360 Arcade games in April 2013— Larry Hryb (@majornelson) June 27, 2013

 If this happened back in April, why did the news not spread until JUNE?!
 Oh well, at least now Fez can finally be patched without Polytron Corporation having to pay a small fortune to Microsoft.
-Kinda makes ya wonder what their pricing policy on patches – or title updates, rather – will be, on the upcoming Xbox One.
+It kind of makes you wonder what their pricing policy on patches – or title updates, rather – will be, on the upcoming Xbox One.
 I’m gonna be optimistic about it, and say that it won’t cost a dime.
 Chances are I’ll be proven wrong, but it wouldn’t be the first time!

 Whatever the case, at least indie developers can now add one more console to their list of potential homes for their games, this upcoming generation… until Microsoft changes their mind again.